Dareck7/htb/penetration_testing_process.md

 ### Types of Penetration Testing

 #### Blackbox
 - `Minimal.
 Only the essential information, such as IP addresses anddomains, is provided.
 The penetration tester must perform in-depth reconnaissance to learn about the target.
-This type of penetration test most simulates an actual attack but is not as comprehensive as other assessment types and could leave misconfigurations/vulnerabilities undiscovered.'
+This type of penetration test most simulates an actual attack but is not as comprehensive as other assessment types and could leave misconfigurations/vulnerabilities undiscovered.`

 #### Greybox
 - `Extended.
 The tester is given a certain amount of information in advance.
 This may be a list of in-scope IP addresses/ranges, low-level credentials to a web application or Active Directory, or some application/network diagrams.
 This type of penetration test can simulate a malicious insider or see what an attacker can do with a low level of access.
 In this scenario, the tester will typically spend less time on reconnaissance and more time looking for misconfigurations and attempting exploitation.`